 - Shares can be traded throughout the day exactly like stocks.

 - Like all common stocks, market price is transparent and changes throughout the trading day.

-- Usually cheaper than mutual funds
+- They’re usually cheaper than mutual funds.

 - Index-tracking ETFs provide instant diversification.
 For example, the Vanguard Total World Stock ETF owns more than 8,116 stocks from around the world!